Kelton555/song-mixer/README.md

 Find video timestamps in [timestamps.md](timestamps.md)

-A word of warning if you choose to run the exact same data I used for creating the video, you should have at least 250+GB of space available to temporarily hold everything while you're manually converting and merging it.
-By the end, the final file was around 100GB, but intermediate files necessitate around 150GB more space.
+A word of warning if you choose to run the exact same data I used for creating the video, you should have at least 200GB of space available to temporarily hold everything while you're manually converting and merging it.
+By the end, the final file was around 70GB, but intermediate files necessitate significantly more than that, especially if you didn't delete them between each step.